SheetalMaurya/MvvmCross-Wiki/Tutorial.md

 ## Building a new MvvmCross application

-We start with WP7 or with MonoDroid... mainly because we find the Visual Studio tooling is the easiest to use, especially with Resharper installed.
+We start with a MonoDroid project on Windows... mainly because we find the Visual Studio tooling is the easiest to use, especially with Resharper installed.

+The source for the finished tutorial is in: https://github.com/slodge/MvvmCross/tree/master/Sample%20-%20Tutorial/Tutorial

 ## Create a new empty Solution